Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Moduli stacks and torus actions

 Let $\CS$ be the category of schemes of finite type over $\IC$.
 Let $(r,e)\in \IZ_{\geq 1}\times \IZ$ be a fixed type and $\delta\in \IR_{>0}$ be a fixed stability parameter.
 Standard arguments show that flat families of $\delta$-semistable ADHM sheaves parameterized by complex schemes of finite type form a groupoid $\mfm^{ss}_\delta(\CX,r,e)$ over $\CS$.
 For completeness recall, \cite[Def.
 3.1]{modADHM}, that a flat family of ADHM sheaves on $X$ parameterized by a scheme $S$ of finite type over $\IC$ is an ADHM sheaf $\CE_S=(E_S, \Phi_{S,1,2}, \phi_S,\psi_S)$ on $X_S$ with twisting data $(M_1)_S$, $(M_2)_S$ and framing data $E_{S,\infty} = \CO_{X_S}$ so that $E_S$ is flat over $S$.
 An isomorphism of flat families of ADHM sheaves parameterized by $S$ is an isomorphism of ADHM sheaves on $X_S$.

-{\it Proof of theorem (\ref{modthm}).} Given corollary (\ref{automADHM}) and lemma (\ref{boundedness}) the proof of this theorem is entirely analogous to the proof of theorem \cite[Thm 1.1]{modADHM}.
-Namely, repeating the basic constructions for decorated sheaves \cite{semistpairs,stpairs,framed,decorated,modquivers,tensors} in the present framework, one obtains a quasi-projective parameter space $R$ for $\delta$-semistable ADHM sheaves.
-Then the groupoid $\mfm^{ss}_\delta(\CX,r,e)$ is shown to be isomorphic to a quotient stack $[R/G]$ for some affine algebraic group $G$.
+{\it Proof of Theorem (\ref{modthm}).} Lemma (\ref{boundedness}) implies by standard arguments that the groupoid $\mfm^{ss}_\delta(\CX,r,e)$ is an algebraic stack of finite type over $\IC$.
+In particular, employing standard constructions for decorated sheaves as in \cite{semistpairs,stpairs,framed,decorated,modquivers,tensors}, the groupoid $\mfm^{ss}_\delta(\CX,r,e)$ is shown to be isomorphic to a quotient stack of a quasi-projective parameter scheme by a reductive affine group.

+For noncritical $\delta$, Corollary (\ref{automADHM}) implies that all closed points have trivial stabilizers since there are no strictly semistable objects.
+Then the moduli stack $\mfm^{ss}_\delta(\CX,r,e)$ is an algebraic space.
+The proof that $\mfm^{ss}_\delta(\CX,r,e)$ is isomorphic to a quasi-projective scheme in this case will be based on Theorem (\ref{adhmquivmod}) and Lemma (\ref{adhmquivstab}).